tomfishemoji/tomfishemoji.github.io/_posts/2018-01-19-foss-resolution.md

 - [Vegas Pro](http://www.vegascreativesoftware.com/gb/vegas-pro/) ➔ [Kdenlive](https://kdenlive.org/) — While I don't make YouTube videos as often as I used to, I still need to chop and cut videos occasionally.
 Kdenlive is stellar at that (as long as you ignore the buggy themes and frequent crashes 🙃)
 - [Mailbird](https://www.getmailbird.com/) ➔ [Thunderbird](https://www.mozilla.org/en-GB/thunderbird/) — This is another change I didn't really care about.
 Mailbird was quite good looking, but was pretty baron when it came to features.
 Thunderbird does everything I could ever need and more, even if it looks like it came out in 2001.
 - [Gmail](https://mail.google.com/) ➔ [OVH Mail](https://www.ovh.co.uk/emails/email-pro/) — Again, I don't really do much emailing, so this was an easy switch.
 OVH does cost about 2 quid a month, but that's fine for the extra stuff it has (using actual domains and that, *cough* tomcar670fast *cough*).
+**Added Jan 21st:**
+- [Google Forms](https://forms.google.com) ➔ [Tellform](https://www.tellform.com/) - I don't tend to make many forms, but when I do, Typeform is my new goto.
+It's open source and I don't even need to selfhost it myself!
+- [Plex](https://plex.tv) ➔ [Emby](https://emby.media) - Plex is cool and all, but Emby offers a nicer UI (imo) and more fine control over your server settings.
+In my limited experience, it also seems to perform much better too.

 Feel free to call me paranoid or give me a tin-foil hat, but I just like having total control over what I run.